showBeginner/Hack_CTF/OTP/README.md

                ff ff ff
                01
 ```
-We can find `00100935` that represents user_input is encrypted.
+We can find 00100935 that represents user_input have been encrypted.
 So we set this address is `Breakpoint:checkpoint`.
 Our brute user_input compare to `$DL`.
 And found correct user_input address `Breakpoint:solvepoint` `0x5555554009e5`.